Three years of rigorous testing, thousands of iterations, and hundreds of product case studies later…

 Why Another Book?

-Since publishing, Running Lean, I’ve been fortunate to be surrounded by thousands of entrepreneurs from all over the world by way of my monthly workshops and bootcamps.
-Through these conversations, I observed that while Running Lean provided a tactical roadmap for navigating the uncertain terrain of bringing an idea to life, there were still lots of unanswered questions.
+Since publishing, Running Lean, I’ve been fortunate to be surrounded by thousands of entrepreneurs worldwide through my monthly workshops and bootcamps.
+Through these conversations, I observed that while Running Lean provided a tactical roadmap for navigating the uncertain terrain of bringing an idea to life, there were still many unanswered questions.

 These were the top three: